briansunter/site/site/blog/python-setup-pyenv-poetry.md

      `cd example`

-- Now lets initialize the Python project using poetry.
-Keep hitting enter until the prompt finishes to use the default project settings.
+- Now lets initialize the Python project using Poetry.
+Keep hitting the enter key until the prompt finishes to use the default project settings.

   `poetry init`

 ## pyproject.toml
-Poetry should create a file called pyproject.toml which is used to configure our project and define our dependencies.
+Poetry should create a file called `pyproject.toml` which is used to configure our project and define our dependencies.

 ``` yaml
 [tool.poetry]